-Are you the super organised friend who always sorts out social gatherings, books shows, hotels and meet ups?
+Are you the super organized friend who always sorts out social gatherings, books shows, hotels and meet ups?

-If organising other people is your thing then you could turn it into a side income gig by becoming a Virtual Assistant (VA).
+If organizing other people is your thing then you could turn it into a side income gig by becoming a Virtual Assistant (VA).

-A VA is basically an online assistant, organiser and support and typically works for small businesses, entrepreneurs and bloggers.
+A VA is basically an online assistant, organizer and support and typically works for small businesses, entrepreneurs and bloggers.